thoughtspot/thoughtspot.github.io/_admin/worksheets/worksheet-export.md

     ![Browse your files]({{ site.baseurl }}/images/worksheet-create-browse-files.png "Browse your files")

-6. In your file system, find and select the YAML file.
+6. In your file system, find and select the TSL file.

 7. Click **Upload**.